madirey/kbn-alert-load/README.md

 - create an API key at the cloud site for use with `ecctl`
 - install `ecctl` - https://www.elastic.co/guide/en/ecctl/current/ecctl-installing.html
 - create an initial config for `ecctl` with `ecctl init`, providing your API key
+    - When running against Cloud it is possible to run into provisioning limitations on cluster size
     - Staging can be used by updating ~/.ecctl/config.json
     ```
     {